quang-do-se/aws-certs/devops/study-note.md

 - **cfn-get-metadata**: Use to retrieve metadata for a resource or path to a specific key

 - **cfn-hup**: Use to check for updates to metadata and execute custom hooks when changes are detected

+#### ChangeSets

+- When you update a stack, you need to know what changes before it happens for greater confidence.
+- ChangeSets won't say if the update will be successful.